Gil Ozeri

 Gil Ozeri is an American comedian, actor, and writer, known for his work writing for Brooklyn Nine-Nine, Big Mouth, and Happy Endings.

 Career

 Ozeri started his comedy career with the Upright Citizens Brigade (UCB) in New York, and has continued to collaborate with many fellow UCB actors, including Ben Schwartz, Jon Daly, and Adam Pally.
 In addition to his television writing, he has gained attention for making short, surreal videos released via Snapchat.
 He has garnered attention for stunts involving watching marathons of the entirety of the television shows Two and a Half Men and Entourage.

 In April 2019, he was announced as a main cast member in an NBC pilot, Friends-in-Law.

 Ozeri appeared on The George Lucas Talk Show charity fundraiser The George Lucas Talk Show All Day Star Wars Movie Watch Along.

 Personal life

 Ozeri is Jewish.
-In 2017, Ozeri tweeted that his maternal grandfather was a Holocaust survivor and refugee, and that his father's parents were Yemeni Jews who, in 1948, were airlifted and taken in by Israel.
+In 2017, Ozeri tweeted that his maternal grandfather was a Holocaust survivor and refugee, and that his father's parents were Yemeni Jews who, in 1948, were airlifted to Israel.